How to Read Your Tire Pressure Sticker (Door Jamb Guide)

 Spare Tire Pressure

-After you’ve noted the front and rear PSI on the door-jamb sticker, scan the same label for the spare’s recommended pressure and confirm it with a gauge.
-You’ll keep yourself safe and free to travel when the spare is ready.
-The tire pressure sticker lists the spare tire pressure so you don’t guess.
+After noting the front and rear PSI, scan the same label for the spare’s recommended pressure and confirm it with a gauge.
+The tire pressure sticker lists the spare tire pressure so there’s no guesswork.

-• Use a reliable gauge to verify proper pressure.
+• Use a reliable gauge to verify correct pressure.

-• Note that the spare’s PSI can be equal to or higher than main tires.
+• The spare’s PSI can equal or exceed the main tires’ recommended value.

-• Record the sticker value and date checked.
+• Record the sticker value and the date you checked it.

 Follow the manufacturer’s spec on the tire pressure sticker precisely.
-Keeping the spare at proper pressure preserves mobility and autonomy.
+A properly inflated spare keeps you moving when you need it most.

 Cold Versus Hot Readings